Sl0thie/Objectives/README.md

 # Projects
 ### AutoCAD Objectives
 ###### [Overview](./AutoCADObjectives/Docs/README.md) \- [Object Model](./AutoCADObjectives/Docs/ObjectModel.md)
 Is an extension for Autodesk's AutoCAD that tracks the time spent creating or viewing AutoCAD drawing files.
-This is a work in progress, has not been tested on drawing sets yet.
+This is a work in progress, it has not been tested on drawing sets yet.

 ### Common Objectives
 ###### [Overview](./CommonObjectives/Docs/README.md) \- [Object Model](./CommonObjectives/Docs/ObjectModel.md)